Qiskit/qiskit-code-assistant-vscode/README.md

 ## Authors (alphabetical)

-IBM Q Studio was originally authored by Juan Cruz-Benito, Yeray Darias, Ismael Faro, Juan Gómez and Paco Martín.
+Qiskit VSCode Extension was originally authored by Juan Cruz-Benito, Yeray Darias, Ismael Faro, Juan Gómez and Paco Martín.

 And continues to grow with the help and work of [many people](https://github.ibm.com/IBMQuantum/qiskit-studio/graphs/contributors) who contribute to the project at different levels.